-Real estate entrepreneur Lisa Phillips has built her real estate empire on homes purchased for $35k and under.
-She advocates using creative financing to buy houses in working class communities without a traditional mortgage, and also teaches others how to invest in lower income properties, pushing them towards earning higher income.
+Real estate investor Lisa Phillips’ home foreclosed several years ago.
+Because of that, she found an affordable real estate market niche and strategy.
+Determined, not to let a foreclosure dictate the results she will have in life, or future finances, she built a real estate empire on homes purchased for $35k and under.
+She uses creative financing to buy houses in working class communities without a traditional mortgage, and also teaches others how to invest in lower income properties, pushing them towards earning higher income.

 LP: I focus on obtaining cash-flowing rental properties that cost under $50,000; this can be 20k with 15k in renovations, or 40k with 3k in renovations.
 However, all of them are in decent neighborhoods, with cash-flowing rents, and usually [located] within working class neighborhoods and communities.
 It’s affordable, bite-sized chunks of investing.

 How did you finance your first ever deal?